waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

 Creating Database Tables with Lobos
 ===================================

-Now, let's use Lobos to create a simple table named "todo_items" with an integer primary key and varchar title.
+Now, let's use Lobos to create a simple table named "items" with an integer primary key and varchar title.
 Make a new file called ``src/todoapp/migrations.clj``, and add the following:

 .. code-block:: clojure